jacksoncooper/statusline/README.md

 information to populate `sway-bar` in an extremely environment-specific and unportable way.

-Things I'd like to implement:
+To implement:

 1. Emit JSON as specified by `swaybar-protocol`.
 2. Add another thread to listen for pause and continue signals.
-3. Use `Text.ParserCombinators.ReadP` in `base` instead of your own parser combinators.
+3. Use `Text.ParserCombinators.ReadP` in `base`.
-4. Use only non-partial functions and be able to recover from parsing and file IO failures.
+4. Recover gracefully from file input/output errors.
+5. Extend the existing parser combinators to parse the output of `amixer get Master`.